Blog

 4 | Identifying peak usage times

-Analyzing meeting room occupancy data can help organizations identify peak usage times for different rooms.
-This information can be used to optimize the scheduling of meetings and ensure that meeting rooms are being used efficiently.
+Analysing meeting room occupancy data can help organisations identify peak usage times for different rooms.
+This information can be used to optimise the scheduling of meetings and ensure that meeting rooms are being used efficiently.

-Meeting room occupancy data can help organizations optimize the capacity of their meeting rooms.
+Meeting room occupancy data can help organisations optimise the capacity of their meeting rooms.
 For example, if a particular room is frequently used for small meetings, it may be more efficient to convert it into a smaller meeting room rather than using it for larger meetings that require more space.

 6 | Evaluating the effectiveness of meetings